evansahit/compras/README.md

     -   Can create new items.
     -   Can mark items as completed.
     -   Can delete items.
-    -   Working on item detail page where all the found products for an item is displayed and where the item title can be edited.
+    -   Can view all products for an item on the item detail page.
-    -   All pages except item detail page are responsive up until now.
-    -   All pages are responsive.
     -   Can edit item name on item detail page.
     -   Products on item detail page are sorted by price ascending.
+    -   Finished a profile page where a user can view and edit their info (very minimal for now).

 -   Would love to include more supermarkets, but they don't have public API's :(
     -   Albert Heijn and Jumbo don't either, but I lucked out by finding a Python package which provides a means to search for products.